- Why don’t you cut the tumor out right away?

 Sarcoma care is interdisciplinary and often complex.
 Many providers will be involved in your treatment and care.
 Sarcomas are also very rare neoplasms.
 Most providers in the community do not have a tremendous amount of experience dealing with sarcoma.
 Sarcomas present unique issues that require special expertise.

 Imaging studies such as CT scans and MRIs can often be done closer to home.
-It is imperative, however, that the actual pictures of the images get sent for review by your Medical College of Wisconsin physicians.
+It is imperative, however, that the actual pictures of the images get sent for review by your physicians.
 In addition, it is critical that the surgeon who performed the surgery examine you on a regular basis, as he or she is the only one who will truly understand the resection and what represents scar tissue, versus recurrent tumor.